EmilianoHFlores/ros-docker/README.md

 ```bash
 sudo usermod -aG docker $USER
 ```
 Then, log out and log back in so that your group membership is re-evaluated.
+This repository has not been tested on machines without sudo access on the docker group.

 ### NVIDIA Container Toolkit
 If you are using a GPU, install the NVIDIA Container Toolkit.
 The installation instructions can be found [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).